ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/power.md

 * Power Bank, supplies the voltage to your robot
 * Wires, carries voltage from one place to another

-Your Breadboard will be the main connection between all of your components
+Your Breadboard will be the main connection between all of your components, so it's crucial you understand it's layout.